Friedrich Kalkbrenner: 1798–1802: At the Conservatoire de Paris

 At the end of 1798, Kalkbrenner was enrolled at the Paris Conservatoire.
 He was in the piano class of Alsatian pianist and composer Louis Adam, father of the now more famous opera composer Adolphe Adam.
 Louis Adam was for 45 years the most influential professor for piano at the Paris Conservatory.
 According to French pianist and piano professor Antoine François Marmontel he put his pupils to work on great masters like Bach, Handel, Scarlatti, Haydn, Mozart, and Clementi – at that time a notable exception among piano teachers.
 In harmony and composition he was taught by Charles Simon Catel.
 Kalkbrenner was a fellow student of opera and ballet composer Ferdinand Hérold and did well at his studies.
 In 1799 (Published in 1800), he won second prize for piano (Pierre-Joseph-Guillaume Zimmerman came in first), in the following year first prize.
 When he left Paris at the end of 1802 for Vienna to continue his studies, Kalkbrenner was not yet a finished artist, but he could already look back on a solidly musical education from recognised masters in their own fields.

 1803–1806: Studies in Vienna and concert tours in Germany

 In the latter half of 1803, Kalkbrenner travelled to Vienna to continue with his education.
-It is not yet clear why he took this step, it could be that he assumed that he wanted to crown his studies with lessons from some representative of the Viennese classical school.
-It must have been easy for him anyway because he spoke German as his native language and he probably had help from his father who was a known musical personality in the Austrian capital.

-In Vienna he took counterpoint lessons from Antonio Salieri and Johann Georg Albrechtsberger, then already quite old, but the eminence in Austrian music theory and the finest contrapuntist of his day.
-Moreover, Albrechtsberger had been the teacher of Beethoven, Carl Czerny, Hummel, Ignaz Moscheles, Josef Weigl, and Ferdinand Ries, and he was a close friend of Joseph Haydn.
-Who better was there to claim as his teacher for an impressive resume, especially for one like Kalkbrenner, who always had his eye on wealth and fame?
-Besides taking lessons in counterpoint he met Haydn, Beethoven and Hummel, playing duets with the latter, his only serious rival as a pianist.
-Thus, it is not entirely without warrant when Kalkbrenner styled himself as the last classical composer for the rest of his life.
-He firmly maintained that he was of the old school, and the old school was Mozart, Beethoven, Haydn, Ries, Hummel and Schubert.
+In Vienna he took counterpoint lessons from Antonio Salieri and Johann Georg Albrechtsberger.
+Besides taking lessons in counterpoint he met Haydn, Beethoven and Hummel, playing duets with the latter.

-With his education finally ended, Kalkbrenner in 1805 and the year thereafter appeared as concert pianist in Berlin, Munich, and Stuttgart.
+In 1805 and the year thereafter Kalkbrenner appeared as concert pianist in Berlin, Munich, and Stuttgart.